openhab/openhab-pebble/CONTRIBUTING.md

 ### Merge approval

-openHAB for Pebble maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+The openHAB Pebble application maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

 A change requires LGTMs from an absolute majority of the maintainers of each